Table of Contents

 TL;DR

-• The hard part is not just the model.
-It is the constraint system around it: floors, ceilings, product hierarchy rules, current-price anchors, overrides, and evaluation.
+- The hard part is not just the model.
+It is the constraint system around it: floors, ceilings, product hierarchy rules, current-price anchors, pricing tiers, locked offers, and evaluation.

-• The most useful production design is modular: model for probabilities, optimiser for candidate selection, ladder module for coherence, and evaluation engine for counterfactual impact.
+- The production design is modular: model for probabilities, optimiser for candidate selection, ladder module for coherence, and evaluation engine for counterfactual impact.

-• In production, operational constraints can compress the model’s freedom so much that the theoretical uplift becomes small and volatile.
-That is not a modelling failure.
+- In production, operational constraints can compress the model’s freedom so much that the theoretical uplift becomes small and volatile.
+That is not necessarily a modelling failure.
 It is a system design reality.

 The Setup

 Imagine you run a broadband business.
 You have millions of customers on different plans.
 Some are in contract, some are out of contract, some are close to renewal, and some are likely to churn.
-Every day, a subset of them enter a regrade journey: they consider switching to another product in the portfolio.
+Every day, a subset of them enter a regrade journey: they consider switching to another product in the portfolio while staying with the same provider.

-At that point, the business has to answer a very practical question: what price should we show?
+At that point, the business has to answer a practical question: what price should we show?

 It is tempting to treat this as a regression task.
 Take customer features, product features, channel features, and historical pricing data, then predict a price.
 That sounds simple enough.